femiguez/apsimx/README.md

 R package for APSIM-X
 This package allows for interaction with APSIM ("Next Generation") or APSIM-X. It can inspect, edit, run and read APSIMX files.
 APSIMX now uses two different file types for .apsimx files: XML and JSON.
-This package can inspect and edit XML files and it can inspect JSON files.
-The editing of JSON files is slightly more limited than for XML at the moment (July 25th 2019).
+The package can inspect and edit XML and JSON files.
+The inspecting and editing files is an area that I'm currently improving.

 * Package requirements: